-- Percent of students scoring at Meets or Exceeds in ELA (required participation rate ≥ 95%) - Percent of students scoring at Meets or Exceeds in reading (required participation rate ≥ 95%) - Percent of students scoring at Meets or Exceeds in mathematics (required participation rate ≥ 95%) - Percent of students scoring at Meets or Exceeds in science (required participation rate ≥ 95%) - Percent of students scoring at Meets or Exceeds in social studies (required participation rate ≥ 95%)
+- 1. Percent of students scoring at proficient or higher on the Georgia Milestones ELA (required participation rate ≥ 95%) - 2.
+Percent of students scoring at proficient or higher on the Georgia Milestones mathematics (required participation rate ≥ 95%) - 3.
+Percent of students scoring at proficient or higher on the Georgia Milestones science (required participation rate ≥ 95%) - 4.
+Percent of students scoring at proficient or higher on the Georgia Milestones social studies (required participation rate ≥ 95%)